Fideuram Intesa Sanpaolo Private Banking S.P.A. Invests $1.17 Million in United Parcel Service, Inc. $UPS

-Fideuram Intesa Sanpaolo Private Banking S.P.A. bought a new stake in United Parcel Service, Inc. (NYSE:UPS - Free Report) during the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 11,761 shares of the transportation company's stock, valued at approximately $1,167,000.
+Fideuram Intesa Sanpaolo Private Banking S.P.A. bought a new position in shares of United Parcel Service, Inc. (NYSE:UPS - Free Report) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm bought 11,761 shares of the transportation company's stock, valued at approximately $1,167,000.

-United Parcel Service (NYSE:UPS - Get Free Report) last posted its quarterly earnings results on Tuesday, April 28th.
-The transportation company reported $1.07 earnings per share (EPS) for the quarter, topping analysts' consensus estimates of $1.02 by $0.05.
-The business had revenue of $21.20 billion for the quarter, compared to the consensus estimate of $20.99 billion.
-United Parcel Service had a return on equity of 35.95% and a net margin of 5.94%.The business's revenue was down 1.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $1.49 EPS.
-On average, research analysts anticipate that United Parcel Service, Inc. will post 7.1 EPS for the current year.
+United Parcel Service (NYSE:UPS - Get Free Report) last posted its earnings results on Tuesday, April 28th.
+The transportation company reported $1.07 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.02 by $0.05.
+United Parcel Service had a return on equity of 35.95% and a net margin of 5.94%.The company had revenue of $21.20 billion for the quarter, compared to analyst estimates of $20.99 billion.
+During the same quarter in the previous year, the firm earned $1.49 earnings per share.
+The firm's quarterly revenue was down 1.4% compared to the same quarter last year.
+Research analysts anticipate that United Parcel Service, Inc. will post 7.1 earnings per share for the current fiscal year.

 United Parcel Service Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 4th.
-Investors of record on Monday, May 18th will be given a dividend of $1.64 per share.
-The ex-dividend date of this dividend is Monday, May 18th.
-This represents a $6.56 dividend on an annualized basis and a yield of 6.7%.
-United Parcel Service's dividend payout ratio is presently 106.15%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 4th.
+Stockholders of record on Monday, May 18th will be paid a dividend of $1.64 per share.
+The ex-dividend date is Monday, May 18th.
+This represents a $6.56 dividend on an annualized basis and a dividend yield of 6.5%.
+United Parcel Service's payout ratio is presently 106.15%.

 About United Parcel Service